EnochPoon/Python-Course/public/lessons/lesson03.md

     print("The number is less than or equal to 10")
 ```

-<b class="important-note">Important Note:</b> If you look at the above code with the nested conditional statements, you notice that everything inside the nested if/else statements (`if x < 90:` ... `else:` ...) is also indented one extra tab ahead.
+<b class="important-note" /> If you look at the above code with the nested conditional statements, you notice that everything inside the nested if/else statements (`if x < 90:` ... `else:` ...) is also indented one extra tab ahead.
 Therefore, the print statements inside those nested conditional statements must be indented twice in total.
 Again, indentation really matters here.

 ## Online Exercises